Propositional union closed team logics: Locality revisited and interpolation

-\begin{remark} Consider again the teams $X,Y$ and the three formulas in the above example.
+\begin{remark} Consider again the teams $X,Y$ and the three formulas in Example \ref{non-local-exm}.
 It is easy to see that under strict semantics, the first two formulas are satisfied in both $\{v_1,v_2\}$ and $\{v_2,v_3\}$ but not in their union $X'$; similarly, the third formula is satisfied in both $\{w_1,w_2\}$ and $\{w_2,w_3\}$ but not in their union $Y'$.
 This shows that none of the three logics \PU, \PInc and \PAm is any more union closed when strict semantics is applied.
 This fact for propositional inclusion logic \PInc was observed already in \cite{HellaKuusistoMeierVirtema17}. \PInc behaves differently under strict and lax semantics also in terms of computational properties; the reader is referred to \cite{HellaKuusistoMeierVirtema17,HellaKuusistoMeierVollmer19} for details. \end{remark}

 \begin{remark} Given any union closed $\mathsf{N}$-team property $\mathsf{P}\in \mathbb{P}^{\dot{\overline{\cup}}}$ that contains the empty team.
 It is not hard to see that the \PU-formula $\bigvee_{X\in\mathsf{P}}\Psi_X$ under strict semantics still characterizes $\mathsf{P}$.
 The corresponding formulas in \PInc and \PAm defined in \Cref{PT_exp_pw} are still equivalent to $\bigvee_{X\in\mathsf{P}}\Psi_X$ under strict semantics.
 Therefore under strict semantics all properties in $\mathbb{P}^{\dot{\overline{\cup}}}$ are still definable in the three logics \PU, \PInc and \PAm.
 But as illustrated in \Cref{rmk_union}, under strict semantics these three logics can also define properties that are not union closed.
-Determining the expressive power of these logics under strict semantics, in particular whether the three logics under strict semantics are still expressively equivalent, is left as future work.
-It is worthwhile to mention that first-order inclusion logic is known to have the same expressive power as positive greatest fixed point logic under lax semantics \cite{inclusion_logic_GH}, whereas under strict semantics it is expressively so strictly stronger that it is equivalent to existential second-order logic \cite{Hierarchies_Ind_GHK}. \end{remark}
+Determining the expressive power of these logics under strict semantics is left as future work.
+It is worthwhile to mention that first-order inclusion logic is known to have the same expressive power as positive greatest fixed point logic under lax semantics \cite{inclusion_logic_GH}, whereas under strict semantics it is so strictly stronger that it is equivalent to existential second-order logic \cite{Hierarchies_Ind_GHK}. \end{remark}

-\Cref{non-local-exm} shows that under strict semantics the three logics are not downwards local.
-Nevertheless, these logics are indeed upwards local even under strict semantics, as we will show in the next proposition.